Lapin0t/phd-manuscript/main/04_ogs.typ

   )
 ]

+#remark[
+  The notation $e ogs.tconA$ has been chosen to evoke a sequence extension on the right by "nothing", in contrast to $e ogs.tconP gamma$ which does add
+  $gamma$ to the environment.
+Indeed, when a player is currently active this means that they did _not_ play the last move, so that what they last stored was indeed _nothing_, only recording the fact that the other side played.
+]

 This data is enough to recover the original assignments of the simple OGS model, as witnessed by the following _collapsing functions_.